-Psychology faculty include the Chair of the Association of Heads of Departments of Psychology, a co-winner of the Exemplary Program Award given by the Association for General and Liberal Studies, and a nominee for U.S. Professor of the Year.
-All of our professors are committed to excellence in teaching, and each of our full-time faculty members is actively involved in a program of either research or writing.
+Psychology faculty include a winner of Stetson University's most prestigious teaching award, the McEniry Award, a co-winner of the Exemplary Program Award given by the Association for General and Liberal Studies, and an internationally recognized expert on the effects of media on violent behavior.
+All of the department's professors are committed to excellence in teaching, and each of the full-time faculty members is actively involved in a program of either research or writing.
 Full-time faculty and their areas of research are listed below.

-- Toni L. Blum, Ph.D., Ohio State University; memory, decision making
+- Anthony Blum, Ph.D., Ohio State University; psycholinguistics

 - C. Dwaine Cochran, Ph.D., University of Georgia; health psychology, industrial psychology